 - Add details and estimates to your backlog items

-- Quickly define tasks for backlog items
+- Quickly define tasks or child items for backlog items

 - Add, run, and update inline tests